CHILDREN'S MUSEUMS NJ - FUN KIDS MUSEUMS TO VISIT IN NJ

 Fun kids museums in NJ

-Children especially enjoy our renowned collection of Native American Art and the Family Learning Lab, an interactive space that changes themes according to current exhibitions.
-The Yard School of Art at MAM is a leading regional art school that offers an array of classes for children, including drawing, painting, illustration, ceramics, and digital media.
+Children especially enjoy their renowned collection of Native American Art and the Family Learning Lab, an interactive space that changes themes according to current exhibitions.
+The Yard School of Art at MAM is a leading regional art school that offers an array of classes for children, including drawing, painting, illustration, ceramics and digital media.
 It was named the #1 Art Camp in the 2015 Discover Jersey Arts People’s Choice Awards.

 Admission Cost: $12 nonmember adults, $10 for seniors (65+) and students with I.D., and free for members and children under 12.
 Museum galleries are free for everyone the First Friday of every month and during Free First Thursday Nights.